Feed the baby

-Aim for eight to 12 feedings in a 24 hour period, going no longer than four hours between feedings.
+- Aim for 8-12 feedings in a 24 hour period, going no longer than 4 hours between feedings.

-Supplement your baby with infant formula or expressed breastmilk after breastfeeding.
-Volumes above are total volumes per feeding and include what your baby may be getting from your breast; therefore, these supplementation guidelines may best serve as the upper limit of how much to supplement your baby after breastfeeding.
+- Supplement your baby with infant formula or expressed breastmilk after breastfeeding.
+Volumes above are total volumes per feeding and include what your baby may be getting from your breast, therefore, these supplementation guidelines my best serve as the upper limit of what to supplement your baby after breastfeeding.
 Feed this to your baby slowly using the paced bottle-feeding method.
 Milk comes out of a bottle much faster than it comes out of the breast, so be sure you give your baby frequent breaks and burps to give him time to realize his belly is full.
 There is no one bottle that is best; just focus feeding the baby slowly and watch for signs that he needs a break.

-Pump your breasts once for each supplemental bottle you give the baby.
-For instance, if the baby gets four supplemental bottles per day, pump four times.
-If you are supplementing after every breastfeeding, aim for six to eight pumps per day.
+- Pump your breasts once for each supplemental bottle you give the baby.
+For instance, if the baby gets 4 supplemental bottles per day, pump 4 times.
+If you are supplementing after every breastfeeding, aim for 6-8 pumps per day.

-Make sure you are using a high quality double electric breast pump.
+- Make sure you are using a high quality double electric breastpump.
 You should be pumping on the highest comfortable vacuum setting.
 It shouldn’t hurt!
-Pump both breasts for about 15 to 20 minutes.
+Pump both breasts for about 15- 20 minutes.

-Plan to pump within 15 to 3o minutes of finishing breastfeeding.
-You may not express very much milk and that’s okay!
-Remember, the goal is to send your body a message to increase milk supply while the baby eats elsewhere, not to collect a bunch of milk.
+- Plan to pump within 15-30 minutes of finishing breastfeeding.
+You may not express very much milk and that’s ok!
+Remember, the goal is to send your body a message to increase milk supply while the baby eats elsewhere, not collect a bunch of milk.
 If you get milk, great!
-If not, that’s okay!
+If not, that’s ok!

-Remember, supplementing and pumping is a temporary plan to get your baby’s weight gain back on track so you can return to exclusive breastfeeding.
-Try not to get overwhelmed.
-Tell yourself that you can do this until the next follow-up appointment.
+- Remember, supplementing and pumping is a temporary plan to get your baby’s weight gain back on track so you can return to exclusive breastfeeding.
+You should be ideally seeing an IBCLC in person weekly to guide you through this very hard work!

 - During this stressful period, take good care of yourself.
 Take your prenatal vitamins with DHA.
 Drink plenty of water to thirst.
 Eat well.
 Take frequent naps.
-Don’t make any plans to go out or entertain guests.
+Don’t make any plan to go out or entertain guests.